GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 An increase in the number of inherently hardens this task.
 On the other hand, low #delta-t samples also get more frequent, which could participate to hinder proper localization by itself.

-In order to empirically study the impact of #delta-t on the #acr("SSL") performance, the model trained on a regular dataset has been evaluated on specific test cases.
+To empirically study the impact of #delta-t on the #acr("SSL") performance, the model trained on a regular dataset has been evaluated on specific test cases.
-Each test dataset ensures to respect a lower bound #tau-doa such that $#delta-t >= #tau-doa$ for all samples.
+Each test dataset ensures that it respects a lower bound #tau-doa such that $#delta-t >= #tau-doa$ for all samples.
 Also, the number of sources is fixed to $n_s = 4$ to best isolate the influence of #delta-t on the results.

 #include "figures/table_min_doa.typ"